CEM-CE-OSU/kiosk/README.md

 but currently it is static.

 ## TODO
---Refactor JS code out of HTML files
+*Refactor JS code out of HTML files x
---Refactor Placement of PHOTOS along with removing redundent photos --Refactor CSS out of HTML Files.
+*Refactor Placement of PHOTOS along with removing redundent photos x *Refactor CSS out of HTML Files. x
---Add in New Photos.
+*Add in New Photos. x

---See if we can do an interactive map.
---May consider new features.
+##New Features
+*Create new sub menu system for CE and CEM
+*Add new photos and create new sum menu for CE
+*Create New Master menu with Map CE and CEM as menu items.